Italian National Parks I

 Parco Nazionale Tosco-Emiliano

 Located between the passages and the wooded ridges which divide Tuscany from the Emilia region, a true mountainous environment comes to life.
 The peaks are over 2,000 meters above sea level where the forests gives way to rocky mountains, spectacular lakes and high mountain prairies.
 This park has an extraordinary richness of various, mixed, environments.
-From the moor lands, which host wild blueberries, to the most unreachable peaks, and again, its lakes, waterfalls, and mountainside creeks.
+From moor lands, which host wild blueberries, to the most unreachable peaks, and again, its lakes, waterfalls, and mountainside creeks.
 The local fauna includes the Italian wolf, moufflon (a species of wild sheep), deer, royal eagle and various botanical rarities.

 Parco Nazionale della Maddalena